daviddotcs/safe-routing/src/README.source.md

 }
 ```

-Properties on the controller or page model class which are annotated with `[FromRoute]` attributes are automatically included in the signatures of all generated methods for that class.
+Properties on the controller or page model class which are annotated with `[FromRoute]`, `[FromQuery]`, or `[BindProperty(SupportsGet = true)]` attributes, and properties within a class annotated with `[BindProperties(SupportsGet = true)]` are automatically included in the signatures of all generated methods for that class.
 This ensures that all route values necessary for constructing a URL are provided when calling the methods.
 E.g; consider the following razor page model:

 ```csharp
 public sealed class EditModel : PageModel